supekarnikhil/env-tools/README.md

 3. `-s` or `--schema-path`: you can give the location of the env-schema file and override the path specified in the default configuration.

-4. `-q` or `--quiet`: if you specify this option, then you will not be asked
+4. `-q` or `--quiet`: if you specify this option and there are missing or extra keys, the tool will exit with error code 1.
+And it will not ask for missing keys.